Optimization-AI/LibAUC/README.md

 What's New
 ---
 - **2022-06**: We are working a major release of new features for LibAUC.
-Code & tutorials are coming soon!
+Code & tutorials will be available soon!

 :mag: Why LibAUC?
 ---